A

 photographs and mounted wildlife, including two deer flanking the

 front room.
-He landed the duck and some of the stuffed fish on
+He bagged the duck and landed some of the stuffed fish on

 previous sporting trips, however. |